meshesha/PPTXjs/README.md

 # PPTXjs
-jQuery plugin for convertation pptx to html
+## jQuery plugin for convertation pptx to html

+# v.1.0.0
-# soon...
+# documentation
+## in process ... for now see index.html